Research Security

 Research Security Training

-Effective May 1st, the U.S. Department of Energy (DOE) will require covered individuals to complete research security training prior to submitting DOE research proposals.
+Effective May 1st, 2025 the U.S. Department of Energy (DOE) requires covered individuals to complete research security training prior to submitting DOE research proposals.
 The training requirement extends to subrecipients.

 Covered Individuals.
 DOE defines a "covered individual" to include, at a minimum, any principal investigator (PI); project director (PD); co-principal investigator (Co-PI); co-project director (Co-PD); project manager; and any individual regardless of title that is functionally performing as a PI, PD, Co-PI, Co-PD, or project manager.
 The DOE may expand this list of designated roles to include other technical staff (such as postdocs and grad students), as specified in the applicable Notice of Funding Opportunity (NOFO) and/or terms and conditions of the award.